 We engage third-party contractors for the construction of solar projects.
 Construction of solar projects involves numerous risks and uncertainties, and may be adversely affected by circumstances outside of our control, including seasonal changes, inclement weather, failure to receive regulatory approvals on schedule or third-party delays in supplying PV modules or other materials.
 We may not be able to negotiate satisfactory construction agreements with third-party contractors, or our third-party contractors may not be able to contract with their subcontractors on a timely basis.
-In addition, if our contractors fail to adhere to our quality standards or otherwise fail to meet their contractual obligations, or if there is a shortage of contractors or labor strikes that prevents our contractors from completing their construction work on schedule or within budget, the solar projects may experience significant delays or cost overruns.
+In addition, if our contractors fail to adhere to our quality standards or otherwise fail to meet their construction work on schedule or within budget, the solar projects may experience significant delays or cost overruns.
 Increases in the prices of solar products and components may also increase our procurement costs.
 Labor shortages, work stoppages and labor disputes could significantly delay a project or otherwise increase our costs.
 In addition, delays in obtaining or failure to obtain required construction permits could also delay or hinder the construction of our solar projects.
 A lack of proper construction permits, or post-construction approvals could delay or prevent our solar projects from commencing operation and connecting to the grid.